antmelekhin/ansible-role-confluence/README.md

 Dependencies
 ------------

-This role doesn't install `java`, reverse proxy (`apache` or `nginx`) and DB management system.
-You'll need to install packages before using.
+This role doesn't install a `Java` package, a reverse proxy (`Apache` or `Nginx`), or a database management system.
+You will need to install these packages before using the role.

 Example Playbook
 ----------------

-Install `Confluence`, `java` and configure connection to DB over Confluence web interface:
+Install Confluence, Java package, and configure a connection to the database through the Confluence web interface:

 Install dependencies: